sanitswain/java8tips/streamsapi.rst

         result += num;
     }

 Now, I changed my requirement to calculate multiplication of elements of the array.
-So you will update your code to ``result=0`` and then ``result *= num``.
-So if you notice here all the time you will have an initialization logic, an iteration and an operation on the two elements, only your intialized value and the operation varies.
+So you will update your code to ``result=1`` and then ``result *= num``.
+So if you notice here all the time you will have an initialization logic, an iteration and an operation on the two elements, only your intial value and the operation varies.

 To generalize these kind of tasks Stream API has provided overloaded ``reduce`` methods that does the same operation what we saw.
 If we re-write above codes then they will be